 In the meantime, the District Court for the Middle District of Pennsylvania (a federal court interpreting and following the decisions of Pennsylvania courts) decided Deutsche Bank National Trust Company v.
 Pittari, 2012 WL 1078328, on March 30, 2012.
 There, the mortgagor also argued that the mortgagee did not have jurisdiction to foreclose on his home due to the use of the same Act 91 notice that was at issue in Beneficial.
 However, Mr. Pittari's argument was unsuccessful because the Act 91 notice he received was based on the revised version of Act 91, which does not require the creditor to advise the mortgagor of the option to meet with the mortgagor to discuss a mortgage default.

-If you have any questions regarding these decisions, please contact Susan Reiter at (814) 870-7760 or email@example.com.
+If you have any questions regarding these decisions, please contact our office at 814-870-7600 or complete this form on our website.